polarfire-soc/polarfire-soc-bare-metal-examples/mpfs-hal-coremark/README.md

 [HSS payloads](https://mi-v-ecosystem.github.io/redirects/software-development_hss-payloads)
 The entry points for the yaml file need to match the entry point used in each elf.
 These are :
 {u54_1: '0x80000000', u54_2: '0x800A0000', u54_3: '0x80140000', u54_4: '0x801E0000'}

+## Renode Emulation
+This example can be run on the Renode emulation platform.
+Build the application as normal, and then launch it using `mpfs-hal-coremark renode all-harts start-platform-and-debug.launch`

+UART console display and logging options can be found under the Startup tab in `Debug Configurations` > `mpfs-hal-coremark renode all-harts debug`.
+More information about using Renode is available on https://renode.readthedocs.io

+### DDR training and Renode
+If the firmware has DDR training enabled, then the application will take significantly longer to start up in Renode.
+Training has no practical impact in this environment as the emulated DDR memory is already reliable.

+Training can be controlled by removing `#define DDR_SUPPORT` in your `mss_sw_config.h` file.
+This change should be made in `src\boards\[BOARD]\platform_config\mpfs_hal_config\`

+If your project uses the default configuration file in `src\platform\platform_config_reference\` to enable DDR training, it is recommended to create a copy under the boards directory and disable `DDR_SUPPORT` there.